omeka/omeka-s-enduser/docs/modules/aspaceconnector.md

 If the collection is described to a higher level, you can choose whether "files" in ArchivesSpace become Omeka items or item sets.
 This can allow you to later process more materials and include them at the item level while matching the first import.
 If you reconfigure your ArchivesSpace materials (such as changing "file" objects to "item" objects) we recommend undoing the original import and starting fresh.

-Note that Omeka S cannot import digital files from ArchivesSpace at this time, only metadata.

-### Metadata replication
+### Metadata inheritance

 ArchivesSpace has a configuration setting, enabled by default, to allow higher-level metadata to display on lower-level objects: "Inheritance".
 When this is active, the API output of ArchivesSpace sends information without context: that is, a collection-level extent will be duplicated in the metadata for all its lower-level objects that do not have their own extent - but it is not represented as "From the collection" in the API.

 Thus, we recommend turning this setting off when importing into Omeka, to ensure metadata is not replicated out of context.
-You can read about how to disable this setting in your installation using the [ArchivesSpace technical documentation](https://archivesspace.github.io/tech-docs/architecture/public/){target=_blank} - look for the "Inheritance" section.
+You can read about how to disable this setting in your installation in the [ArchivesSpace technical documentation](https://archivesspace.github.io/tech-docs/architecture/public/){target=_blank} - look for the "Inheritance" section.
 The [file to be edited is called `config-defaults.rb`](https://github.com/archivesspace/archivesspace/blob/master/common/config/config-defaults.rb){target=_blank}.

 ## Configure your Omeka installation

-The ArchivesSpace module has no configuration settings.
-It does not add any site-specific settings.
+The ArchivesSpace module has no configuration settings, and it does not add any site-specific settings.

-We recommend installing and activating the Hierarchy module to best utilize the functionality of this connector.
-Hierarchies will automatically be created to represent the ArchivesSpace organizational system and will help you manage the item sets that are created with each import.
+We recommend installing and activating the Hierarchy module to optimize the use of this connector.
+Hierarchies will automatically be created to represent your ArchivesSpace organizational system and will help you manage the item sets that are created with each import.

 ## Import collections

 In Omeka S, navigate to the section labelled "ArchivesSpace Connector" under Modules.
+You will see the "Import" screen at first.

 ![The import options for the ArchivesSpace Connector.
 Fields are listed in the text below.](modulesfiles/aspace_import.png)

-On the first form, enter the following information:
+On the import form, enter the following information:

 * **ArchivesSpace API URL**: The entire URL, including the `https://`.
 This should end with `/api`.
 * **ArchivesSpace target path**: The portion of the URL for a specific collection.
-This will be in the form of `/repositories/1/resource/a`.
+This will be in the form of `/repositories/1/resource/1`.
 * **Maintain collection hierarchy**: A checkbox to enable the import's connection with the Omeka S Hierarchy module.
 If unchecked, item sets will not be created with this import, and no hierarchy will be created via the [Hierarchy module](hierarchy.md).
 * **Omeka item level**: Choose which of ArchivesSpace's object options will be imported as Omeka S items.
 You can choose "Items," "Files," or both.
 If you choose Items, higher-level containers objects (including Files) will be imported as Omeka item sets.
 * **Delete missing items on update**: A checkbox to change how re-running an import will behave.
 If checked, an item created on an earlier import but deleted in ArchivesSpace will be deleted in Omeka.
 If unchecked, updates will not delete missing objects.